Seasonal Depression: It’s More than the “Winter Blues”

 Undiagnosed, untreated, unrecognized Seasonal Affective Disorder could be making the tough times tougher

-As if it weren’t sufficiently challenging to face the holiday season after the loss of a loved one, changing seasons can create, contribute to or deepen feelings of depression in 20 percent of people (Mayo Clinic, 2017).
+As if it weren’t sufficiently challenging to face the new year after the loss of a loved one, changing seasons can create, contribute to or deepen feelings of depression in 20 percent of people (Mayo Clinic, 2017).

 In the winter months, shorter days mean less daylight, while colder temperatures mean limited time spent outdoors.
 The resulting drop in exposure to vitamin D (which our bodies absorb from sunlight) can contribute to a condition known as Seasonal Affective Disorder (SAD).

 According to the Mayo Clinic, reduced exposure to vitamin D can lower the amount of serotonin (a chemical that strongly influences mood) produced by the brain.
 As a result, many people feel depressed, tired or otherwise “different” in the winter months.

 For those struggling with the death of a loved one, SAD can intensify the feelings of depression they’re already experiencing as a normal side effect of grief.
 It may also negatively affect those in caretaker roles or struggling with illness themselves.